ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 Amount of WTFs per Project
 ==========================
+This library is a by-product that derived from what I was doing few days ago.
+I was dabbling with Java and was not planning to create anything.

-We all (or some of us) know the funny image depicting code review session behind closed doors.
+I came across a well know image that depicts code review session behind closed doors.
 The image called "The only valid measurement of code quality: WTF/minute".
+I tried to make an extension to the latter.

-This library is a by-product that derived from what I was doing few days ago.
-It brings you the ability to mark code smells in your source code (Classes, methods, fields etc.) with 'WTF' annotation.
-The annotation accepts an arbitary message, if none provided, the default message 'Dude..
+This library brings you the ability to mark code smells in your source code (Classes, methods, fields etc.) with 'WTF' annotation.
+When source compiles, the compiler generates warning messages using the annotation message and the marked element type.
+The WTF annotation accepts an arbitary message, if none provided, the default message 'Dude..
 WTF?!' is used instead.

-When source compiles, the compiler generates warning messages using the annotation message and the marked element type.
+The following is a sample output from compiling a class containing WTF
+annotations:

 	Warning: : In CLASS [wtf.per.project.model.DummyPojoImpl] :
 	CLASS level => WTF?!
 Are you for real?!
 This naming convention is bad!